Abdullah-88/Activator/README.md

 # Activator

-Studying if GLU Activations are All You Need
+GLU Activations are All You Need

 Paper Coming Soon